Recipes

 AVAILABLE TASKS

-magic run app
+magic run server

-magic run clean
+magic run main

 PROBLEMS WITH THE CODE?